sypets/t3doc-browser-extension/Readme.rst

 there are layout problems on mobile.
 Since TYPO3 7.6 is in ELTS and 6.2 and later are not even supported anymore, this should be enough.

-If you click on the "..." for more versions, this should open the (current) version selector.
-Currently, this does not work on mobile.
-(We should either get this to work or omit the ... on mobile).

 Versions that have a corresponding exact page are displayed in bold with default background color, versions that do not are displayed in non-bold with a darker background color (see also tooltip for explanation)